 Over the years, I’ve consulted many a freelance editing contract template that the internet has to offer.
 I didn’t want to reinvent the wheel, and yet I also wanted a customized contract.
 Over the years, I’ve refined my contract less, and this updated post represents my most current rendition.
 Please feel free to copy and paste the information in this post to revise for your own use.
 If you’re a prospective client, this post provides a good idea of what to expect.

 A detailed contract definitely helps alleviate any confusion over project expectations.
 After a potential client contacts me, I will ask a few more questions about their manuscript before completing a sample edit.
 Once the choice is made to go with my editing services, I then send a contract for negotiation.
-This freelance editing contract template combines the four main types I use for my freelance editing services.
+This freelance editing contract template contains the types of editing services, which may differ from your own.
 Once a solid working relationship has been established with repeat clients, I then switch to an ongoing services contract.

 CITY OF _____, _____

 EDITOR & AUTHOR AGREEMENT (???
 Type of Edit)

 _____ (hereinafter, “Author”), an individual with a place of residence located at _____, _____, and _____ _____ (hereinafter, “Editor”), an individual with a place of residence located at _____, _____ do hereby agree to the following:

 1. The Author has prepared an approximately _____-word manuscript currently titled _____.
 Pursuant to the terms and conditions herein, the Editor will provide service(s) as mutually agreed, confirmed in writing by the Author.